 The principal at Osceola Street Elementary School sends a clear message to parents.The message is that if you have a comment; it should remain a thought and if you have a complaint your better of keeping it to yourself.
 Otherwise the school personnel will harass your child until causing severe harm provoking the child to become discouraged about attending school.
 Children are often bullied by other children in their schools but the reality is that kids are also being bullied by the school s personnel including their teachers.
 It is a sad epidemic currently occurring at this site.
 Students are lectured about bullying when they are NOT being trained themselves.
 As consequence my daughter who has been an excellent student received several students of the month awards and had also participated by singing for some school events has had her beautiful voice shut-off.
 Her happiness & enthusiasm of attending school has faded away due to her teacher's bullying.
 This is a new fifth grade teacher who has retaliated against my daughter for speaking up about her poor teaching methods.
 My daughter now suffers from depression and psychological stress while the principal covers up.
 SAD!

 Osceola Street Elementary School is a public elementary school in Los Angeles.
 The principal of Osceola Street Elementary School is Julie Maravilla.
 407 children attend Osceola Street Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and White, non-Hispanic.
 45% of the Osceola Street Elementary School students are "limited in English proficiency."
-83% of the 407 students here have subsidized lunches.
+83% of the 407 students here are paying reduced lunch prices.
 The student to teacher ratio at Osceola Street Elementary School is 18:1.
 Santa Rosa / Bishop Alemany School is one of the nearest elementary schools.